milvus-io/milvus-sdk-java/DEVELOPMENT.md

 $ git submodule update --init
 ```

+If you are using Idea, go to Project Root in Idea, right click on `milvus-sdk-java` and select `Maven` -> `Reload Project`

+Note: For now, current project do not support JDK 21+.
+The minimal Lombok version compatible with JDK 21 is 1.18.30.

 ## Building Milvus java SDK

 Call the following command to generate protobuf related code